buetcse/ai-vaia/README.md

 ## Release V1
 Barebone proof of concept idea

-A cron running daily and posting to "AI Vaia" Facebook page.
+A cron running daily and scheduling to "AI Vaia" Facebook page.
+The schedule should be 7 days later.

-The contents needed to be taken from
+**Concerns**
+* Simple script and less deployment dependency
+* Barebone pipeline to test the automatic posting idea via bots
+* With next week schedule, we can go to facebook page and see upcoming schedueld posts and do manual verification.
+This will reduce our initial effort of building approval infrastructure.

+**Control Flow**

 ```mermaid
 flowchart TB